Loudness Contour Modifiers

 EMIKA My Heart Bleeds Melody

 Berlin-based EMIKA is one of the dark horses of the UK electronic scene.
 A combination of her classical training, Czech heritage and use of modern technology has made for a provoking, brooding sound that has attained critical acclaim over the last few years.
 From her third album, helpfully named ‘Drei’, ‘My Heart Bleeds Melody’ was its highlight, a concoction of intricate pulsing layers and solemn detachment that provided a captivating listening experience.
-The ambitious musician is currently producing her first symphony with the help of a crowd funding campaign.

 Available on the album ‘Drei’ via Emika Records